-Tintype photographs are created on metal or glass using the same unpredictable and always fascinating process used during the Civil War.
+Tintype photographs are created on metal or glass with the same processes used during the Civil War.

 “Wet Plate” refers to the fact that the metal or glass plate must be exposed and processed before becoming dry.
 These images are created the same way 19th-century photographers like Mathew Brady, Alexander Gardner, Seneca Ray Stoddard and others would have used.